| Putrajaya, Malaysia | 18 April 2017 | Asia Samachar |

 “It’s a Vaisakhi gift by the Prime Minister to the Sikh community,” he tells in a short statement sent to Asia Samachar.
 Sikhs in Malaysia and around the world are still celebrating Vaisakhi to mark the birth of the Khalsa.

-The Competition Commission enforces the Competition Act 2010 to promote economic development by promoting and protecting the process of competition.
+The Malaysia Competition Commission (MyCC) enforces the Competition Act 2010 to promote economic development by promoting and protecting the process of competition.
 Competition encourages efficiency, innovation and entrepreneurship which promotes competitive prices, improvement in the quality of products and services and provides wider choices for consumers.

 Jagjit holds a Bachelor in Laws (Hons) and Masters in Law from King’s College, London.

 He retired last year from the government service after 38 years in the judicial and legal service.
 He had served as a magistrate, senior federal counsel, assistant parliamentary draftsman, deputy treasury solicitor, legal advisor to the Ministry of Health, Deputy Public Prosecutor and Sessions Court Judge in Kuantan, Seremban and Kuala Lumpur.